GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/updated_lab.md

 ### Perform a semantic search query

 Now that you have listing data augmented with embedding vectors, it's time to run a semantic search query.
-To do so, get the query string embedding vector, then perform a cosine search to find the cases whose descriptions are most semantically similar to the query.
+To do so, get the query string embedding vector, then perform a cosine search to find the cases whose opinions that are most semantically similar to the query.

 1. Generate the embedding for the query string.